Skip to main content

 The heat stored in the immense amount of water prevents Lake Tahoe from freezing over.

-2. The lake’s surface area spans 191 square miles along 72 miles of shoreline, and is fed by 63 tributaries; almost half of the water entering the lake is either direct rain or snowfall.
-Only one stream – the Truckee River – flows out of Lake Tahoe and goes past Reno and into Pyramid Lake.
+2. The lake’s surface area spans 191 square miles along 72 miles of shoreline and is fed by 63 tributaries; almost half of the water entering the lake is either direct rain or snowfall.
+Only one stream – the Truckee River – flows out of Lake Tahoe, past Reno, and into Pyramid Lake.

 4. The main body of the lake does not freeze in the winter.
-Because it holds an immense amount of water the lake keeps the stored heat within it preventing the lake from reaching freezing temperatures.
+Because it holds an immense amount of water, the lake keeps the stored heat within it, preventing it from reaching freezing temperatures.

 How deep is Lake Tahoe?